 But outright comparing LG’s latest to more traditional smartphones is a bit unfair.
 After all, the V20 offers things that these phones, and many others, do not.
 Where else can you get a Nougat phone with a removable battery, four DACs, multiple wide-angle camera lenses and two displays - oh, and a 3.5mm port?

-2016 has been a strange year in smartphones, wherein flying with one of the has been .
-We’ve also seen options like the iPhone 7 and Moto Z lopping off the 3.5mm - a divisive move against the legacy feature that has turned away many.
+2016 was a strange year in smartphones, wherein flying with one of the was .
+We also saw options like the iPhone 7 and Moto Z lopping off the 3.5mm - a divisive move against the legacy feature that has turned away many.

-So, it’s only fitting that the LG V20 - the year’s strangest phone in terms of its looks - is also one of the most inventive and feature-rich releases - even if it doesn’t quite stick the landing on some of its marquee features.
+So, it’s only fitting that the LG V20 - one of 2016's strangest phone in terms of its looks - is also one of the most inventive and feature-rich releases - even if it doesn’t quite stick the landing on some of its marquee features.

 Price and release date